Named-entity recognition

-Named-entity recognition (NER) (also known as (named) entity identification, entity chunking, and entity extraction) is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names, organizations, locations, medical codes, time expressions, quantities, monetary values, percentages, etc.
+Named-entity recognition (NER) (also known as (named) entity identification, entity chunking, and entity extraction) is a subtask of information extraction that seeks to locate and classify named entities mentioned in unstructured text into pre-defined categories such as person names (PER), organizations (ORG), locations (LOC), geopolitical entities (GPE), vehicles (VEH), medical codes, time expressions, quantities, monetary values, percentages, etc.

-Most research on NER/NEE systems has been structured as taking an unannotated block of text, such as this one:
+Most research on NER/NEE systems has been structured as taking an unannotated block of text, such as transducing:

-And producing an annotated block of text that highlights the names of entities:
+into an annotated block of text that highlights the names of entities:

 In this example, a person name consisting of one token, a two-token company name and a temporal expression have been detected and classified.